Tefx/PyD2M/README.md

 Thus, let's add a **hook** to this file.
 First, we create a **hook file** named `vessels.hk` and put it into the `conf` sub-directory.
-The filename can be arbitrary, but the extension name must be `.hk`.
-As long as a `.hk` file is in the `conf` directory, it will be loaded automatically.
 <pre><code>
 dataset
 +-- conf